-During the study period (2018-2021), seedlings of four woody species were recorded in the quadrats and transects (Fig. 3-12): the introduced Cocos nucifera and the native trees Pisonia grandis, Pandanus tectorius, Guettarda speciosa.
-We have also counted seedlings of the native climbing vine Ipomoea violacea (syn.
-I. macrantha, " pohue tahatai ") in two transects (TR8 and TR9).
-No seedling of the tree Heliotropium foertherianum was observed in the ten transects.
+During the study period (2018-2022), seedlings of four woody species were recorded in the quadrats and transects (Fig. 3-12): the introduced Cocos nucifera and the native trees Pisonia grandis, Pandanus tectorius, Guettarda speciosa.
+We have also counted seedlings of the native climbing woody vine Ipomoea violacea (syn.
+I. macrantha, " pōhue tātahi ") in three transects (TR5, TR8 and TR9).
+No seedling of the tree Heliotropium arboreum was observed in the ten transects during the study period.

 As expected, seedling recruitment differs according to forest types, with more Cocos seedlings found in mixed Cocos forest, more Pisonia seedlings in dense or mixed Pisonia forest, and Pandanus seedlings only in mixed forest with Pandanus.
-An increase of Pisonia seedling was observed in Pisonia dense forests before and after rat eradication (TR1 see Photo 1, TR2 see Photo 2, TR3, TR6, TR7), as well as Cocos seedlings in mixed Pisonia-Cocos forests (TR2, TR4 see Photo 3, TR6 see Photo 6).

-The dramatic increase in Pisonia seedlings observed in TR7 (raising from about 380 in 2018 to more than 1050 in 2019) can be explained by a treefall gap near the transect (a large Pisonia fallen tree, see Photo 5), and the sudden decrease in TR5 (see Photo 4) and TR8, both located on the southern tip of Motu Reiono, by coastal flooding caused by a high tide or a strong swell.
+An increase of Pisonia seedling was observed in Pisonia dense forests before and after rat eradication (TR1, TR2, TR3, TR6 and TR7, see Photos in APPENDIX), as well as Cocos seedlings in mixed Cocos-Pisonia forests (TR4 and TR10, see Photos).
+The dramatic increase in Pisonia seedlings observed in TR7 (raising from about 380 in 2018 to more than 1050 in 2019) can be explained by a tree fall gap near the transect (see Photos), and the sudden decrease in TR5 and TR8, both located on the southern tip of Motu Reiono, by coastal flooding caused by the passage of a high tide or a strong swell in 2020 and 2021 respectively (see Photos).

-Few Guettarda seedlings appeared lately in 2020 and 2021 in one mixed forest with many Guettarda trees (TR8), but none were observed in the other transects with few Guettarda trees (TR5 and TR9).
+A new burst of Pisonia seedlings was observed in TR5, TR8 and TR9 after an episode of strong swell in mid-July 2022.
+Few Guettarda seedlings appeared lately in 2020 and 2021 in one mixed forest with many Guettarda trees (TR8), but none were observed in the other transects with some Guettarda trees (TR5 and TR9).

 Figure 3.
-Forest composition and woody species cover (%BA) in circular plot CP1, and evolution of the seedlings number in permanent transect TR1 between 2018 and 2021.
+Forest composition and woody species cover (%BA) in circular plot CP1, and evolution of the seedlings number in permanent transect TR1 between 2018 and 2022.

 Figure 4.
-Forest composition and woody species cover (%BA) in circular plot CP2, and evolution of the seedlings number in the permanent transect TR2 between 2018 and 2021.
-Many broken branches found on the ground probably related to strong winds.
+Forest composition and woody species cover (%BA) in circular plot CP2 (near the shore, east side), and evolution of the seedlings number in the permanent transect TR2 between 2018 and 2022. \Many broken branches found on the ground probably related to strong winds.† Impacts of the strong swell of mid-July 2022.

 Figure 5.
-Forest composition and woody species cover (%BA) in circular plot CP3, and evolution of the seedlings number in the permanent transect TR3 between 2018 and 2021.
+Forest composition and woody species cover (%BA) in circular plot CP3, and evolution of the seedlings number in the permanent transect TR3 between 2018 and 2022. # Signs of a flooding (muddy soil) and high crab activity.

 Figure 6.
-Forest composition and woody species cover (%BA) in circular plot CP4, and evolution of the seedlings number in the permanent transect TR4 between 2018 and 2021.
+Forest composition and woody species cover (%BA) in circular plot CP4, and evolution of the seedlings number in the permanent transect TR4 between 2018 and 2022.

 Figure 7.
-Forest composition and woody species cover (%BA) in circular plot CP5, and evolution of the seedlings number in the permanent transect TR5 between 2018 and 2021. ‡Passage of a high tide or strong swell on the transect.
+Forest composition and woody species cover (%BA) in circular plot CP5 (near the shore, south side), and evolution of the seedlings number in the permanent transect TR5 between 2018 and 2022. ‡Passage of a high tide or strong swell on the transect. † Impacts of the strong swell of mid-July 2022.

 Figure 8.
-Forest composition and woody species cover (%BA) in circular plot CP6, and evolution of the seedlings number in the permanent transect T6 between 2018 and 2021.
+Forest composition and woody species cover (%BA) in circular plot CP6 (near the shore, west side), and evolution of the seedlings number in the permanent transect TR6 between 2018 and 2022. † Impacts of the strong swell of mid-July 2022.

 Figure 9.
-Forest composition and woody species cover (%BA) in circular plot CP7, and evolution of the seedlings number in the permanent transect TR7 between 2018 and 2021.Treefall gap (a fallen Pisonia tree nearby the transect).
+Forest composition and woody species cover (%BA) in circular plot CP7, and evolution of the seedlings number in the permanent transect TR7 between 2018 and 2022.\\Treefall gap (a fallen Pisonia tree nearby the transect).